zchking/docs/pages/katalon-studio/tutorials/git_conflict_resolve.md

 3 Add an existing Katalon Studio project into an existing Git repository
 ------------------------------------------------------------------------

 Very often we have a Git repository from development team for storing production code.
-The QA/Tester team is required to save automation test scripts into this repository under a _‘test’_ folder.
+The QA/Tester team is required to save automation test scripts into this repository under a _'test'_ folder.

 You can apply the following steps to start a new Katalon Studio project and integrate it with the existing Git repository from the development team:

 ![Start Katalon project in existing Git](../../images/katalon-studio/tutorials/git_conflict_resolve/add-existing-Katalon-project-into-existing-Git.png)

 The situation is a bit more complicated if your automation team already works on a Katalon project for a while and tries to add it into an existing Git repository of the development team.
 In this case, you can apply the following workflow.
-In this workflow, you have to move the existing Katalon automation project into the test folder of the development’s local repository.
+In this workflow, you have to move the existing Katalon automation project into the test folder of the development's local repository.
 You then open the Katalon project from Katalon Studio.

 ![add Katalon project into existing Git](../../images/katalon-studio/tutorials/git_conflict_resolve/add-Katalon-project-into-existing-Git.png)